 Best Beaches for Families on the Central Coast Along Highway 1

 Pick your perfect paradise on one of the best family beaches in California!
-This spacious beach features soft, fine sand and gentle waves, ideal for little ones and safe water play.
+This spacious beach features soft, fine sand and gentle waves, ideal for little ones and water play.
 (Lifeguards stand watch over the beach during peak summer months.)
 The boardwalk offers restrooms and outdoor showers, as well as the adjacent Pirate Park with basketball courts and a playground.
 Additional amenities include picnic tables, grill stands, and parking, along with multiple lodging options.
 Bring your family for a walk along the pier, or hit up one of the many restaurants that line the beach.
 Just remember to leave Fido at home between 10 A.M. and 5 P.M.
 (Or take him to Olde Port Beach, just south on Avila Beach Drive, where off-leash dogs happily play.)